iflowfor8hours/til/articles/k8s-intro.md

 Your application should now be running in a replicated state, and accessible from your machine at the IP address of your CoreOS host and the port that Kubernetes output when you created the service.
 Test this out with `curl http://172.17.4.99:30060`.

 I hope this was a helpful introduction to Kubernetes.
-Drop any feedback to @iflowfor8hours.
+Drop any feedback to [@iflowfor8hours.](https://twitter.com/iflowfor8hours)

-Note that the application is NOISY, you'll see a lot of exceptions in the application log, because spring is configured in such a way that it is attempting and failing to do service discovery.
+Note that the application is NOISY, you'll see a lot of exceptions in the application log, because spring cloud is configured in such a way that it is attempting and failing to do service discovery.
 That is a problem for another day.

-To get this working, I did a lot of troubleshooting, and learned a lot about querying my cluster and the various services inside of it.
+To learn about how Kubernetes was working, I did a lot of troubleshooting, and learned a lot about querying my cluster and the various services inside of it.
 Here is a quick reference of the relevant commands used to figure out what is going on in Kubernetes

 ```
 # To get the Kubernetes node cluser addresses and confirm you can speak get to the API